 We may expend significant resources or modify our business activities in an effort to protect against security incidents.
 Certain data privacy and security obligations may require us to implement and maintain specific security measures, industry standards or reasonable security measures to protect our information technology systems and data.
-We take certain administrative, physical, and technological safeguards to address these risks, such as by requiring outsourcing subcontractors and partners, including trusted suppliers in our Trusted Partner Ecosystem, who handle customer and member information for us to enter into agreements that contractually obligate those subcontractors and partners to comply with applicable privacy laws, such as HIPAA, and otherwise use reasonable efforts to safeguard PHI, other PII, and other sensitive information.
+We take certain administrative, physical, and technological safeguards to address these risks, such as by requiring outsourcing subcontractors and partners, including trusted suppliers, who handle customer and member information for us to enter into agreements that contractually obligate those subcontractors and partners to comply with applicable privacy laws, such as HIPAA, and otherwise use reasonable efforts to safeguard PHI, other PII, and other sensitive information.
 For those subcontractors and partners who handle PHI on our behalf, we enter into business associate agreements as required by HIPAA.
 Measures taken to protect our systems, those of our subcontractors and partners, or the PHI, other PII, or other sensitive information we, our subcontractors, or our partners process or maintain, may not adequately protect us from the risks associated with the collection, storage, and transmission of such information.

-Although There can be no assurance that the security measures we have implemented security measures designed to protect against security incidents and help protect confidential and other sensitive information (including PHI and PII), there can be no assurance that these measures will be effective.
-We may be unable to detect vulnerabilities in our information technology systems or remediate them in a timely manner or without adversely impacting or interrupting our operations.
-Such vulnerabilities could be exploited because such threats and techniques change frequently, are often sophisticated in nature, and may not be detected until after a security incident has occurred.
-These vulnerabilities may pose material risks to our business.
-Further, we may experience delays in developing and deploying remedial measures designed to address any such identified vulnerabilities.
-In addition, security incidents and other inappropriate access to, or acquisition or processing of, information can be difficult to detect or may occur outside of our network (such as in our supply chain or at our customers or trusted suppliers) suppliers in our Trusted Partner Ecosystem, and any delay in identifying or responding to such incidents or in providing any notification of such incidents may lead to increased harm.
+Although we have implemented security measures designed to protect against security incidents and help protect confidential and other sensitive information (including PHI and PII), there can be no assurance that these measures will be effective.
+We may be unable to detect vulnerabilities in our information technology systems because such threats and techniques change frequently, are often sophisticated in nature, and may not be detected until after a security incident has occurred.
+In addition, security incidents and other inappropriate access to, or acquisition or processing of, information can be difficult to detect or may occur outside of our network (such as in our supply chain or at our customers or trusted suppliers), and any delay in identifying or responding to such incidents or in providing any notification of such incidents may lead to increased harm.
 Any such breach or interruption of our systems, or the systems of any of our third-party information technology partners, could compromise our networks or data security processes and sensitive information could be inaccessible or could be accessed by unauthorized parties, publicly disclosed, lost, or stolen.
-Any such interruption in access, improper access, disclosure, or other loss of information could result in legal claims or proceedings, liability under laws and regulations that protect the privacy govern protections of member information or other personal data, information.
-Despite our efforts to identify and address vulnerabilities if any, in our information technology systems (including our products), our efforts may not be successful.
+Any such interruption in access, improper access, disclosure, or other loss of information could result in legal claims or proceedings, liability under laws and regulations that protect the privacy of member information or other personal data.
+Despite our efforts to identify and address vulnerabilities, if any, in our information technology systems (including our products), our efforts may not be successful.
 Further, we may experience delays in developing and deploying remedial measures designed to address any such identified vulnerabilities.